Š

-It represents the same sound as the Turkic letter Ş and the Romanian letter Ș (S-comma), the Hebrew and Yiddish letter ש, the Ge'ez (Ethiopic) letter ሠ, the Cyrillic letter Ш, the Arabic letter ش and the Armenian letter Շ (շ).
+It represents the same sound as the Turkic letter Ş and the Romanian letter Ș (S-comma), the Hebrew letter ש, the Ge'ez (Ethiopic) letter ሠ, the Cyrillic letter Ш, the Arabic letter ش and the Armenian letter Շ (շ).

 For use in computer systems, Š and š are at Unicode codepoints U+0160 and U+0161 (Alt 0138 and Alt 0154 for input), respectively.
 In HTML code, the entities Š and š can also be used to represent the characters.

 Primary usage

 The symbol originates with the 15th-century Czech alphabet that was introduced by the reforms of Jan Hus.
 From there, it was first adopted into the Croatian alphabet by Ljudevit Gaj in 1830 to represent the same sound, and from there on into other orthographies, such as Latvian, Lithuanian, Slovak, Slovene, Karelian, Sami, Veps and Sorbian.

-Some orthographies such as Bulgarian Cyrillic, Macedonian Cyrillic, and Serbian Cyrillic use the "ш" letter, which represents the sound that "š" would represent in Latin alphabets.
+Some orthographies such as Bulgarian Cyrillic, Macedonian Cyrillic, and Serbian Cyrillic use the "ш" letter, which represents the sound that "š" would represent in Latin-script alphabets.
 Moreover, Bosnian, Serbian, Croatian, and Montenegrin standard languages adopted Gaj's Croatian alphabet alongside Cyrillic thereby adopting "š", while the same alphabet is used for Romanization of Macedonian.
 Certain variants of Belarusian Latin and Bulgarian Latin also use the letter.

-In Finnish and Estonian, š occurs only in loanwords.
+In Finnish, Estonian, and Kven, š occurs only in loanwords.

 Polish and Hungarian do not use š.
 Polish uses the digraph sz.
 Hungarian uses the basic Latin letter s and uses the digraph sz as equivalent to most other languages that use s.

-Outside Europe, Syriac Latin adopted the letter but it, alongside other letters with diacritics, is rarely used.
+Outside of Europe, Syriac Latin adopted the letter but it, alongside other letters with diacritics, is rarely used.
 The alphabet is not used natively to write the language for which the Syriac alphabet is used instead.

 The letter is also used in Lakota, Cheyenne, Myaamia and Cree (in dialects such as Moose Cree), Classical Malay (until end of 19th century) and some African languages such as Northern Sotho and Songhay.
 It is used in the Persian Latin (Rumi) alphabet, equivalent to ش.